ArchipelagoMW/Archipelago/docs/world api.md

 #### Documenting Locations

 Worlds can optionally provide a `location_descriptions` map which contains human-friendly descriptions of locations or location groups.
-These descriptions will show up in location-selection options in the Weighted Options page.
 Extra indentation and single newlines will be collapsed into spaces.
+These descriptions are used in various places:

+* They appear next to the location-selection options in the Weighted Options page.

+* They appear next to locations on the built-in tracker page.

+* By default, they appear in location hints, although these can be customized by overriding `World.extend_hint_information`.

 ```python
 # Locations.py